agatti/hopper-plugins/README.md

 ## Installation instructions:

-Checkout from Git, open `HopperPlugins.xcworkspace` in Xcode, select the plugin you are interested in and then let Xcode build the associated project; the plugin will be automatically copied to the appropriate paths (`~/Library/Application Support/Hopper/Plugins/v4/{CPUs,Loaders,Tools}`).
+Checkout from Git, open `HopperPlugins.xcworkspace` in Xcode/AppCode, select the plugin you are interested in and then let Xcode/AppCode build the associated project; the plugin will be automatically copied to the appropriate paths (`~/Library/Application Support/Hopper/Plugins/v4/{CPUs,Loaders,Tools}`).
 Once done, please close any open instances of Hopper and restart them.
 That's all there is to it.

 Keep in mind that these plugins require **Hopper 4.2.2** or later to work.
 They may work on older versions but they are neither tested nor supported on anything older than v4.2.2.